Skip to content

 When considering the suitability of a child’s home education, the LA operates in accordance with the Departmental Guidance.
 Parents who choose to educate their children at home are strongly advised to acquaint themselves with the law and guidance related to Elective Home Education; parents’ rights and responsibilities are set out in Department for Education: Elective home education Departmental guidance for parents - April 2019.

-The Education Act 1996 (as amended) imposes a duty on LCC to promote high standards in Primary and Secondary education for persons of compulsory school age (whether at school or otherwise).
+The Education Act 1996 (as amended) imposes a duty on Leicester City Council to promote high standards in primary and secondary education for persons of compulsory school age (whether at school or otherwise).

 Local authorities have a general duty to make arrangements to safeguard and promote the welfare of children (section 175 of the Education Act 2002) in relation to their education functions as a local authority.
-This Policy forms part of the LA’s remit under this section.
+This Policy forms part of the local authority's remit under this section.

-In addition, LAs have a statutory duty under the Act (as amended), to make arrangements to establish the identities, so far as it is possible to do so, of children in the authority who are not receiving a suitable education.
+In addition, local authorities have a statutory duty under the Act (as amended), to make arrangements to establish the identities, so far as it is possible to do so, of children in the authority who are not receiving a suitable education.

 Once a child reaches compulsory school age, and in the event that they come to the attention of LCC, the LA must satisfy itself that the child is receiving full time education suitable to their age, aptitude and any special educational needs the child may have.